cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

+﻿
-﻿# Introduction
+## Introduction

 It is important to understand the data structures you are using.
 That sounds like being obvious, but sometimes it is not as easy as one might think.
-That does include things like time complexity, general usage guidelines and pros and cons, but also more subtle things - especially when concurrent usage comes into play.
-While the missed time complexity and other traits may "only" cost you performance, others will cause correctness issues that are hard to find.
+That does include things like time complexity ("big O-notation"), general usage guidelines and pros and cons, but also more subtle things - especially when concurrent usage comes into play.
+While missed time complexity and other traits may "only" cost you performance, others will cause correctness issues that are hard to find.

+They say reasoning about correctness in multi-threaded or concurrent scenarios is hard.
+And it is, that is why existing and tested data structures that promise simple solutions are so appealing.

 One data structure that is both appealing and, for uninitiated, hideous is the [`System.Collections.Concurrent.ConcurrentDictionary`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2?view=net-5.0)